Tony and Beth Parkes are both square dance callers and a contra dance callers. They enjoy calling all kinds of American folk dance events.

 Tony's articles and publications include

-Dances Tony and Beth have taught include Arkansas Chain, Balance and Chain, Betsy's Dance, Betty Mac's Reel, California Contra, Chain on Both Corners, Concord March, Duck Through and Swing, Essex Reel, Fiddleheads' Fancy, Flirtation Reel, For Those Who Cared, Gents Cross Over, Glen Echo Reel, Head Couples Separate, Here's to the Fiddler, Hey Fever, I Left My Partner, Inflation Reel, Knave's Quadrille, Malden Square, Newbury Reel, Ocean View Reel, On the Spot, Orono Special, Parisian Star, Pass Your Corner, Peekaboo, Quaker City Quadrille, Reel in C#, Root Camp Reel, Separate and Dosido, Shadrack's Delight, Snowy Day, Southerners' Reel, Spirit of '76, Spring Fever, Squire's Quadrille, Star Breakdown, Tony's First Change, Traveler's Reel, Uncle Ralph's Reel, and Woods Hole Jig.
+Dances Tony and Beth have taught include A Summer Stroll, Arkansas Chain, Ashoken Hello, Balance and Chain, Ben's Brilliance, Betsy's Dance, Betty Mac's Reel, Betty's Bears, California Contra, Casino Contra, Casino Polka, Chain on Both Corners, Concord March, Duck Through and Swing, Essex Quadrille, Essex Reel, Fiddleheads' Fancy, Fiddler's Surprise, Flirtation Reel, For Those Who Cared, Four Good Turns, Friday Night Fever, Gene's Genius, Gents Cross Over, Glen Echo Reel, Happily Ever After, Head Couples Separate, Here's to the Fiddler, Hey Fever, Hyperinflation, I Left My Partner, Inflation Reel, Interface Jig, July in Augusta, King's Quadrille, Knave's Quadrille, Ladies Star Turn, Last Minute Jig, Leap Year Jig, Left-Hand Star Breakdown, Legacy Reel, Malden Square, Master's Quadrille, May Day Mixer, Menotomy Reel, Meshach's March, Middlesex March, Monday Night Fever, My Life's Calling, Newbury Reel, North Shore Mixer, Ocean View Reel, On the Spot, Orono Special, Parisian Star, Pass Your Corner, Peekaboo, Quaker City Quadrille, Reel in C#, Rochester Reel, Rockport Reel, Root Camp Reel, Root Camp Reel, Separate and Do-si-do, Shadrack's Delight, Shadrack's Square, Six Pass Through, Solstice Special, Son of Shadrack, Southerners' Reel, Spirit of '76, Spring Fever, Squire's Quadrille, Star at the Sides, Star Breakdown, Starry Night, Swing Swang Swung, Syncromesh Square, The Flircle, The Great Escape, The Micro Melody, The Snowy Day, The Timorous Turkey, Tony's Back to Back, Tony's First Change, Traveler's Reel, Uncle Ralph's Reel, Watertown Jig, and Woods Hole Jig.